 Course Description

-Self-Paced Learning via Distance – suggested 12 months part-time study (330 hours)
+Distance Learning – suggested 12 months part-time study (Nominal hours 820)

-Having a sound understanding of equine nutrition as it pertains to the specific needs of all horses at their various stages of their life and performance, is vital for the horse to not only survive, but to thrive in all that the horse is asked to do.
-The course will allow the student to continually evolve through analysis to apply rational and critical thinking within todays’ market of equine nutritional products.
+Having a sound understanding of equine nutrition and plant biology as it pertains to the specific needs for a horse at various stages of their life and performance, is vital for the horse to survive and thrive in all that the horse is asked to do.

 • 1